Jobless claims fall to 881,000 but layoffs remain elevated

 All told, the government said that 13.3 million people are continuing to receive traditional jobless benefits, up from 1.7 million a year ago.

-The roughly 1 million people who keep applying for unemployment aid each week point to a sluggish pace of improvement.
+The nearly 1 million people who keep applying for unemployment aid each week point to a sluggish pace of improvement.
 Before the pandemic struck the economy in March, the number of people seeking jobless aid had never topped 700,000 in a week, not even during the depths of the 2007-2009 Great Recession.
 The economy has recovered 9.3 million, or only 42%, of the jobs that were lost in March and April.

+Thursday’s figure, though historically high, marked the lowest number of jobless claims since the viral pandemic first paralyzed the economy in March.
+But In Thursday’s report, the department tweaked the way it adjusts its calculations to account for seasonal changes, thereby making it difficult to compare last week’s figure with previous weeks’.
+Unadjusted for seasonal variations, though, the numbers show that 833,000 Americans applied for benefits last week, up from 826,000 the week before.

 On Friday, when the government issues the jobs report for August, it’s expected to report that employers added roughly 1.4 million jobs last month.
 That would still leave the economy about 13 million jobs short of the number it’s lost to the pandemic.